microsoft/PowerToys/README.md

 This is for work [post-stabilization of current roadmap work](https://github.com/microsoft/PowerToys/wiki/Roadmap#post-stabilization) and is only the spec for what we are thinking about support.
 Just want to set expectations here.

-### What is being planned for 0.25
+### What is being planned for 0.27 - November 2020

-For [0.25](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F13), we are proactively working on:
+For [0.27](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F14), we are proactively working on:

 - Stability
-- Localization
+- Accessibility
-- Improve interactions with elevated windows and keeping most of the PT utilities non-elevated so we still have a 'shell' like experience
+- Video conference mute
 - OOBE work

 ### PowerToys roadmap